 - If you are not sure - please ask!
 You can get answers to queries and questions at The Enquiry Centre

-Student societies are groups of like-minded students who aim to promote an activity or cause on campus.
-It is also the one of the best ways to make new friends, and make the most out of your university life.
+Student societies are groups of like-minded students who aim to promote an activity, cause or an interest in a particular culture on campus.
+It is also the one of the best ways to make new friends, find others from the same culture and make the most out of your university life.
 Trying a new sport or hobby is a perfect break from the academic pattern of student life.

 Discounted Rail Travel for Mature Students